-Specsavers in Retford and Worksop apprentices are starting an exciting career in optics thanks to an apprenticeship programme.
+Apprentices at Specsavers in both Retford and Worksop are starting an exciting career in optics thanks to an apprenticeship programme.

 Both Louis Abbot from Retford and Erin van de Vliet recently graduated from the Specsavers apprenticeship programme and, during National Apprenticeship Week (Monday 5 – 9 March), are encouraging others to get involved in the scheme.
 More than 270 people are currently enrolled on the Specsavers apprenticeship programme.